 How will the school find out about a positive test?

-We ask families to let us know if they are quarantining.
-Floyd County Public Health will notify us of a positive COVID-19 case with anyone associated with our school family.
-However, parents will typically get a call from Floyd County Public Health before the school is notified, so a call to your campus and/or an email would be appreciated.
+We ask families to let us and Floyd County Public Health know if they are quarantining.
+Parents will typically get the first idea a student needs to quarantine before the school is notified, so a call to your campus and/or an email would be appreciated.

 Positive case procedures